In-Depth Tutorial for Mastering React Error Boundaries

 React applications, by default, lack a mechanism to handle errors during rendering.
 When an error happens, the only choice is to remove the whole app.
 This results in the entire application crashing and displaying a blank screen to the user.
 Fortunately, React Error Boundaries come to the rescue!
 Here are some typical benefits of Error Boundaries:

 • Error Isolation: Error boundaries excel at containing errors within their designated boundaries.
 This means that an error in a specific component won't bring down the entire application.
-Other parts of your app can continue functioning seamlessly, preventing cascading failures.
+Other parts of your app can keep working normally, which stops failures from spreading.

 How Do React Error Boundaries Work?